ballerina-platform/ballerina-distribution/examples/grpc-client-mutual-ssl/grpc_client_mutual_ssl.md

 ## Prerequisites
 - Run the gRPC service given in the [gRPC service - Mutual SSL](/learn/by-example/grpc-service-mutual-ssl/) example.

-Execute the command below to run the client.
+Run the client by executing the command below.

    ::: out grpc_client_mutual_ssl.out :::